 Many inventory tracking systems integrate and sync with sales platforms, so that new orders are automatically accounted for and inventory levels are updated.

-“We realized that this time, we had to find a global fulfillment provider with expertise in US fulfillment — which led us back to ShipBob.
+“We realised that this time, we had to find a global fulfilment provider with expertise in US fulfilment — which led us back to ShipBob.
 ShipBob’s software was much easier to use than our previous local provider’s, and gave us a better picture of what was going on with our orders.

 Even from overseas, it gave us the visibility and control we would expect from a provider in our backyard.”John Greenhalgh, Co-Founder of A Year of Dates